meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 node-red-contrib-i2c-lcd-adafruit-sainsmart
+===========================================

+# Not Supported past node-red v0.8x
+This will not work on new versions of node red.
 Does not work with nodeJS 10 or higher.
-Please use nodeJS 8 for now.
+Please use nodeJS 8
-===========================================
-## Issue is with a depends ( adafruit-i2c-lcd )
-## working on writing all the I2C-Bus commands and bypassing the depends

 <a href="http://nodered.org" target="_new">Node-RED</a> Node for node-red to interact with Adafruit and sainsmart i2c-lcd's.
 Also units built using MCP23017 i2c port expander and a HD44780 LCD or compatible 16x2 LCD.